Polomich/CART315/Process/README.md

 After much confusion (and forgetting what I named my variables) we have clickable tiles:
 ![Recording2025-03-13144014-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/ddc75ac8-fd84-4239-9d2a-df7a40ed214d)

-Time to make a sidebar that doesnt bring shame upon my family.
+### Time to make a sidebar that doesnt bring shame upon my family.
+hmmm i can't work with this color palette.
+It was nice for testing but it's starting to bother me.
+Heading over to https://coolors.co/palettes/trending to find a palette.

 ## Week 6: Iterative Prototype I (March 6, 2025)